TOAST7312/KCSG-Unbound/README.md

 - The SymbolRegistry class maintains a dictionary of unlimited size for both symbols and defs
 - Harmony patches intercept critical methods to ensure our custom registry is checked
-- Zetrith's Prepatcher support provides early loading and better compatibility
+- Early patching ensures the system is in place before def loading begins

 ## For Modders